 fill= option will automatically fill the widget in

 y direction when the window size is modified.
 Another similar requirement is how to automatically display all the contents if the widget includes multiple options, like a list?

-expand=True or 1, the list box will list all the items, from
+expand=1, the list box will list all the items, from

 December as demonstrated in the above example.

 False, then the list box only shows the first 10 items by default.
 You need to use the mouse or direction keys to show the hidden items after the list box is selected.